vjoel/tupelo/doc/subspace.md

         further coordination -- no 2PC needed

   if client writes to subspace that it does not also subscribe to
-    and if using UDP
-      then must set flag in message so that msg is bounced back as ack if not using UDP
+    then must set flag in message so that msg is reflected as ack
-      flag is needed only if requested by client (write_wait)

-    it is an error to wait on an all-write transaction unless reflected